-1. Review the events of the first 24 hours

-- Reconvene key staff/Critical Incident Team.
-Possible discussion areas might be: - Need for outside agencies - o Funeral arrangements - o Handling of media - The Critical Incident Team may need to meet daily. - Have review staff meeting with all staff if necessary.
+- Review the events of the first 24 hours - Reconvene key staff/Critical Incident Team.
+Possible discussion areas might be: - Need for outside agencies - Funeral arrangements - Handling of media - The Critical Incident Team may need to meet daily. - Hold a review meeting with all staff if necessary.
 Ensure all staff are kept up to date on any developments.
-One school reported that a collective discussion with all staff led by counsellors was "the most effective thing we did". - o Update staff on new and ongoing daily schedule changes - O Update staff about the family, funeral info, etc. - Continue to allow staff to raise any questions - Establish contact with absent staff and pupils. - Arrange support for individual students, groups of students, and parents, if necessary - Arrange individual or group support meetings with NEPS personnel if necessary.
+One school reported that a collective discussion with all staff led by counsellors was "the most effective thing we did". - Update staff on new and ongoing daily schedule changes - Update staff about the family, funeral info, etc. - Continue to allow staff to raise any questions - Establish contact with absent staff and pupils. - Arrange support for individual students, groups of students, and parents, if necessary - Arrange individual or group support meetings with NEPS personnel if necessary.
 Arrange parental permission.
 (See Appendix 4 for sample letter for parental permission) - Update media, if necessary.